-Having a trunk makes storing your cargo safer.
-Your cargo will be hidden from view and will be under the protection of metal and a lock.
+Having a trunk makes storing cargo in the vehicle much safer as it doesn’t intrude into the cabin area.
+It also lets the cargo be hidden from view from would-be thieves and is the protection of metal and a lock.

-Safety is another strong point of the sedan as it has more room for crumple zones.
-There is a lot more metal and space behind the vehicle when compared to a hatchback.
-This gives more time for vehicle to disperse the energy of a crash.
+Safety is another strong point of a sedan as it has more room to accommodate for crumple zones within the vehicle.
+There is also a lot more metal and space behind the vehicle compared to that of a hatchback, allowing the vehicle more time to absorb or redirect the forces of a crash.

 Cargo space becomes limited when taller objects are needed to be loaded in.
 The trunk mechanism, specifically the hinges, also limits the dimensions of the objects you can load in.
 While some sedans do have folding rear seats, these are often only for longer objects but not for tall and/or bulky ones.

 Hatchbacks in the Philippines typically take on the form of a 5-seater, 5-door vehicle; however, in some cases, there are vehicles that do not fit this norm, such as the Hyundai Veloster that comes with only 4-doors but is still a hatchback.
 A hatchback in comparison to its sedan counterpart only utilizes a two-box design.
 This means that the vehicle is divided into two parts, the first being the engine compartment and the second being the interior.
 It allows for better more cargo space to be had with the vehicle but at the sacrifice of interior space.
 Hatchbacks also allow cargo at the back to be accessed inside the vehicle granting a more versatile setup.

 When it comes to hatchbacks rear visibility is typically better than that of its sedan counterpart.
 The hatch usually being a glass panel, is typically wide and comes with a better window to metal ratio.
 Hatchbacks also get the advantage of being shorter than their sedan counterparts offering better maneuverability thanks to their much smaller overhangs.